act-rules/act-rules.github.io/_drafts/SC1-4-3-text-bg-contrast.md

 ### Step 2
 Test method: [automatic]

-- determine if there is another element, eg a sibling, positioned behind the text.
+- determine if there is another element, eg a sibling (**could it be anything else, such as a child?**), positioned behind the text.
 - determine that element's background color.
 - determine the contrast ratio of the text color and this background color.
 - determine if it meets the required contrast ratio.